saprykin/plibsys/platforms/vms-general/README.md

 ## OpenVMS

-This directory contains a build script for OpenVMS as well as some other useful scripts and utilities.
+This directory contains mainly a build script for OpenVMS.

 ## Requirements